Saturday, 30 October 2010

 Wednesday, 6 October 2010

-The Tooth Fairy and foxes
+The Tooth Fairy by Graham Joyce

 I'd actually picked up this novel and put it back on the bookshop shelves on several occasions before I finally decided to buy it last week.
 Why I put it back, I can't be sure - possibly I was put off by the blurb on the back, which makes it sound like a trashy horror novel (the book is in the ever-diminishing Horror section in Waterstone's).
 I like horror; I dislike trashy horror.
 I'm glad, however, that I eventually caved in, because The Tooth Fairy was a thoroughly enjoyable and often touching read, part horror novel, part coming-of-age novel, part psychological thriller.